-- Place cooked and cooled bulgar wheat in a salad bowl.
+- Place cooked and cooled bulgur wheat in a salad bowl.
 Top with cooked veggies, halved grapes, toasted seeds and chopped herbs.
 Pour dressing over salad and toss.
 Taste for seasoning and add more salt and pepper to taste if wanted.

 - Serve at room temperature or chill in refrigerator, covered, until ready to serve.
-Salad will keep refrigerated in a sealed container for several days.

 - Store salad in an airtight container and refrigerate for up to 3-4 days.